Cancer of the larynx

 Cetuximab

 Cetuximab is a targeted cancer medicine.
-These medications target and disrupt the processes that cancerous cells use to grow and reproduce.
+These medicines target and disrupt the processes that cancerous cells use to grow and reproduce.

 Cetuximab is given slowly through a drip into your vein (intravenously)